kubernetes/community/github-management/org-owners-guide.md

   org.
 This was a mistake that swapped the usual convention, and we would like to rename the team

+## Project Board Guidance

+Guidelines for project boards in the Kubernetes GitHub orgs are described below:

+- All project boards should be organization-level project boards instead of repository-level even if the project board is intended to be scoped to a single repository.
+It is easier to distribute permissions via org-level project boards since write access to a repo-level project board requires full write access to the repo.

+- Project Boards *must* have `Public` visibility.

+- The default _Organization Member Permission_ is suggested to be `Write` so that contributors can move cards themselves as they take on work items.
+However if the project board needs to be only scoped to a set of people, the access *must* be granted through a GitHub team, instead of direct collaborator access.

+**NB**: Not all project boards in use today currently follow this guidance.
+We are looking to coalesce existing project boards towards this model, and use this model for all orgs going forward.

 ## Repository Guidance

 Repositories have additional guidelines and requirements, such as the use of CLA